longsleep/pixel-linux/README.md

 With this instructions you get a Ubuntu 15.04 on Chromebook Pixel, installed on the SSD without removing Chrome OS.
 This means dual boot from development mode prompt to either Chrome OS or Ubuntu.
-Alle relevant components work on Ubuntu as you would expect it, including Bluetooth, touch and Wifi.
+All relevant components work on Ubuntu as you would expect it, including Bluetooth, touch and Wifi.

 This guide is for the Chromebook Pixel from 2013.
 Most of the things here will work for the Pixel 2015 as well.
 You will have issues with the Kernel as it is lacking some drivers required for the newer Pixel.
-If anyone wants to send me a Pixel 2015 get in touch by email (simon AT longsleep DOT org) and i will see what i can do.
+If anyone wants to send me a Pixel 2015 get in touch by email (simon AT longsleep DOT org) and I will see what I can do.

 ## Assumptions

  - Chromebook Pixel is already in developer mode.
- - You are willing to shink Chrome OS (this will remove all data).
+ - You are willing to shrink Chrome OS (this will remove all data).

 So just get this repository and extract it into ~/Downloads.
 You need to be able to run the various scripts shipped in this repository.

 This repository provides all the gear to install Ubuntu along side with Chrome OS.
-During this process Chrome OS will be shrinked and will reset all its data.
+During this process Chrome OS will be shrunk and will reset all its data.
 You have been warned!

 ## Shrink Chrome OS